asifuzzamann8/ETL-Workflow-using-Apache-NiFi/README.md

 #### ExecuteStreamCommand (ExecutePythonScript):
 This processor can execute external commands on the content of the FlowFile and creates a new FlowFile with the results.
 The FlowFile content in the input can be accessed as STDIN, and the processor can forward STOUT from the command as an output to the next processor.

 The below figure shows the configuration of the processor.
-It takes a python script as the command.
+It takes a python script (<a href="https://github.com/asifuzzamann8/ETL-Workflow-using-Apache-NiFi/blob/07fd353d3435053934588a687c8264a5a40e1470/Scripts/nifi_uci_std.py">Click for the script</a>) as the command.
 The python script takes the STDIN and updates the dataset with an additional "Ransomware" flag column based on the label value.
 In addition, it supports code blocks (Groovy, Jython, Javascript, JRuby) instead of the script from the local machine.

 ![ExecuteStreamCommand](https://user-images.githubusercontent.com/99446979/214926076-908b9a45-5d9c-46c5-ab13-858ef2b298a6.png)